-Homemade mouth wash is a fantastic way to improve your dental health using all natural ingredients!
+Homemade mouthwash is a fantastic way to improve your dental health using all-natural ingredients!

-My next step has been to create a mouth rinse, that will leave my mouth feeling fresh and clean, as well as further support dental health.
+My next step has been to create a mouth rinse that will leave my mouth feeling fresh and clean, as well as further support dental health.

-Peppermint oil has been shown to be superior to the mouthwash chemical chlorhexidine in inhibiting the formation of biofilm formations linked to dental cavities.18 Powdered peppermint leaves have also been used historically to freshen breath and whiten teeth; you can even add a drop or two directly to your toothpaste. (source)
+Peppermint oil – It has been shown to be superior to the mouthwash chemical chlorhexidine in inhibiting the formation of biofilm formations linked to dental cavities.18 Powdered peppermint leaves have also been used historically to freshen breath and whiten teeth; you can even add a drop or two directly to your toothpaste.

-Trace minerals.
-Did you know that the saliva washing over your teeth, helps remineralize them?
+Trace minerals – Did you know that the saliva washing over your teeth helps remineralize them?
 The problem happens when there aren’t enough trace minerals available in the saliva to do the job.
 That’s why trace minerals can be an important addition to your dental care products if you’re trying to strengthen your teeth, and while it’s an optional ingredient in this mouth rinse, I highly recommend it.

-Xylitol is a natural sweetener derived from the fibrous parts of plants.
+Xylitol – It is a natural sweetener derived from the fibrous parts of plants.
 It does not break down like sugar and can help keep a neutral pH level in the mouth.
-Xylitol also prevents bacteria from sticking to the teeth. (source) Here we have a sweetener that actually helps prevent tooth decay.
+Xylitol also prevents bacteria from sticking to the teeth.
+Here we have a sweetener that actually helps prevent tooth decay.
 Are you kidding me?!

 So, I’d say homemade mouth rinse is pretty powerful stuff!